StormHS/To-Do-To-Day/README.md

 ## Features
 ### Sign in:
-Sign in to start making your own personalized list of tasks that only tou can see.
+Sign in to start making your own personalized list of tasks that only you can see.
 ### Task Creation:
 Easily create new tasks by providing a title and a description.
 You can add as many tasks as you want to your task list.
 ### Task Editing: